captbobo/pixel-art-maker/README.md

 ----------

-This is first web app I built.
+This is the first really working web-app I built.
 Many thanks to the people at Google and Udacity.

-If you like it let me know; If you don't like it let me know even further.
+If you like it, let me know; If you don't like it let me know even more.

 <strong><em>Any feedback will be much appreciated!</em></strong>